adizona/aws-datalake/articles/querying_partitioned_data_with_athena.md

 1. On the left, let us select gdeltdb as the Database.
 This should show us the table (<yournamehere>_gdelt_open_data) that the Glue crawler created.
 1. In the New Query 1 sub-window, let us type **SELECT * FROM "gdeltdb"."yournamehere_gdelt_open_data" WHERE year = '2018' and month = '01' and day = '10';** and click **Run Query**.

+We can see that this query scanned about 72 MB of data to get the results.
+Now let's see what happens when we run the same query without using the partitioning information.

+### Querying without using partitioning

+1. Click the **+** sign next to New Query 1 tab to open a new query sub-window.
+1. In the New Query 2 sub-window, let us type **SELECT * FROM "gdeltdb"."yournamehere_gdelt_open_data" WHERE yearmonthday = 20180110;** and click **Run Query**.

+We can see that this query scanned about 1.41 GB of data to get the results.
+This is because it had to read the entire dataset to determine the records that match the date mentioned in the query.